 The company asserts that in beta testing its new pre-bid viewability measurement tech, campaigns have exceeded 70% viewability rates (e.g. over 70% of the ads in the campaigns have been in-view).
 The 70% rate is significant in that it’s what the IAB suggested marketers should aim for in 2015 in terms of viewability.

 This differs from “guaranteeing” viewability, which is what some publishers and ad tech providers have taken to doing.
 In the “guaranteed” viewability model, marketers are only charged when the ads are measured as viewable (presumably by an MRC-accredited vendor).

 The company’s offering is slightly different in that it’s not guaranteeing the ads will be in-view.
 Rather, it highlights impressions that have a higher chance to be viewable.

 Integral, comScore and others have been offering pre-bid data to programmatic buyers for some time, so Altitude’s technology is not revolutionary, but it is a positive step for the programmatic industry nonetheless in that clients will be providing advertisers with more insight into the impressions they are buying (before they buy them).

 Recent data from Integral Ad Science revealed that video ads traded via networks and exchanges during the second quarter of 2015 were in-view only 37.2% of the time.

-Altitude also Wednesday announced the launch of an “outstream” video ad player.
+Genesis also Wednesday announced the launch of an “outstream” video ad player.
 The outstream video units are placed in non-traditional locations on a publisher’s site — such as in between paragraphs in an article.
-This has become an increasingly popular digital video ad unit, and one that has been made available for programmatic buying by the likes of Teads and SpotX, with Altitude Digital catching the wave.
+This has become an increasingly popular digital video ad unit, and one that has been made available for programmatic buying by the likes of Teads and SpotX, with Genesis Media catching the wave.